subirvarma/GeneralCognitics/_posts/ofdm.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm4.png)

-Figure: Fourier Transform of a Square Pulse
+Figure: Time Domain Square Pulse and its Fourier Transform

 So what kind of pulse shape should we use to avoid ISI?
 The Fourier Transform comes to our rescue in solving this problem.
 The above figure shows the Fourier Transform for a square pulse $x(t)$ in the time domain with pulse duration $T$, which we will also refer to as the Symbol Time.
 Its Fourier Transform results in the so called sinc function $X(f)$ in the frequency domain, given by